Ixelles: Matongé

-Ixelles is known throughout Belgium for its large community of people of African origin.
+Ixelles is known throughout Belgium for its large community of people of Sub-Saharan African origin.
 This population is mainly concentrated near the Namur Gate and the Chaussée d'Ixelles/Elsensesteenweg, and the neighbourhood is nicknamed Matongé or Matongué after the marketplace and commercial district with the same name in Kalamu, Kinshasa (Democratic Republic of the Congo).
-The core of Matongé was formed in late 1950s by the foundation of Maisaf (an abbreviation of Maison Africaine or African House) which served as a centre and residence for university students from the Belgian Congo.
+The core of Matongé was formed in late 1950s by the foundation of Maisaf (an abbreviation of Maison Africaine, meaning "African House"), which served as a centre and residence for university students from the Belgian Congo.
 After Congolese independence in 1960, the district faced an influx of immigrants from the new state who shaped the neighbourhood in a style to resemble the original Matongé.
-During the sixties and into the seventies, the area was a well known meeting place for students and diplomats from Zaire.
+During the 1960s and into the '70s, the area was a well known meeting place for students and diplomats from Zaire.
 At the time they were known locally as Belgicains.
-There are also communities from other African countries, mainly from Rwanda, Burundi, Mali, Cameroon, and Senegal, present in the district.
+Communities from other African countries (mainly from Rwanda, Burundi, Mali, Cameroon, and Senegal) are also present in the district.

-The famous shopping arcades; the Galerie d'Ixelles and the Galerie de la Porte de Namur, are both located in the heart of Matongé.
-In the gallery and the adjoining streets, a large number of specialised food shops and suppliers can be found.
-The area is renowned for its clothes, shoes and material shops, hairdressers and wigmakers, booksellers, jewellers and craft shops, making the area unmissable for many local and even international visitors, men and women, young and old.
+Two famous shopping arcades, the Ixelles Gallery and the Namur Gate Gallery, are located in the heart of Matongé.
+In the galleries and the adjoining streets, a large number of specialised food shops and suppliers can be found.
+The area is renowned for its clothes, shoes and material shops, hairdressers and wigmakers, booksellers, jewellers and craft shops, making the area unmissable for many local and even international visitors.
 Over 45 different nationalities amongst the residents and shopkeepers can be counted, including most African countries.
 Statistically, many of the shopkeepers are not necessarily local residents.
-Amongst the visitors and window shoppers to Matongé are many who appreciate African fashion and the lifestyle.
+Amongst the visitors and window shoppers to Matongé are many who appreciate African fashion and lifestyle.

 The district also attained notoriety from the early 2000s with gang violence perpetrated by African gangs, partly composed of exiled child soldiers like Black Démolition.
 It was the scene of race riots in January 2001.
 Matongé, with its more recent immigrant communities from Latin America, Pakistan, and India along with African ones, is seen as a symbol of multiculturalism in Belgium.
 The local authorities, community groups and residents with a certain degree of success have more recently re-established the area as a safe place to visit.
 As the area and property ages there is increased pressure and interest from property developers to expand the European Quarter on one side and the fashionable Avenue Louise on the other, effectively Matongé is sandwiched between the two.

-Every year since 2001 at the end of June, a successful multi-cultural festival, Matongé en Couleurs, has been organised in the area.
+Every year since 2001 at the end of June, a multicultural festival, Matongé en Couleurs, has been organised in the area.
 The date coincides with the celebration of Congolese independence.
 The film Juju Factory, released in 2006, was partly filmed in the area.
 The local television channel BX1 (formerly Télé Bruxelles) broadcasts a weekly magazine programme, Téle Matongé XL.